oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 ### Check/Set Storage Replication Policy

 Depending on the state of your Cloud Account, you may need to set the replication policy, if it has not been previously set.
-In this step you will got to the Storage Cloud Service to check on the status of the Replicaton Policy.
+In this step you will go to the Storage Cloud Service to check on the status of the Replicaton Policy.

 - Click on the **Storage** Cloud Service
     ![](images/100/Picture-01.png)